-Ryder work extensively within the later living sector, approaching each development with a passion to create positive and uplifting places for older residents to live.
-An important current project in that portfolio is Lodge Road in central London, an example of the vertical village concept of later living that integrates a flexible, menu based approach to living and care needs.
+Ryder works extensively within the later living sector, approaching each development with a passion to create positive and uplifting places for older residents to live.
+An important project in that portfolio is Lodge Road in central London, an example of the vertical village concept of later living that integrates a flexible, menu based approach to living and care needs.

 The client, C&C, a charitable provider of accommodation and care for the elderly currently owns and operates a 1960s block containing 202 small bedsits.
 The accommodation is inflexible, the units are too small and no longer regarded as fit for purpose.

 The design challenge is to create a similar number of larger apartments with significantly enhanced support and social provision, together with the addition of private accommodation for sale to substantially fund the development.

 Situated adjacent to Regent’s Park and the world renowned Lord’s Cricket Ground the site, which occupies a full urban block, is in a premier London location.

 Substantial consultation has taken place with residents and a representative group formed to serve as ongoing advisors to the project.

 Co design was a core requirement with residents partaking in the design process, this has led to the development of flexible and adaptable internal arrangements which go beyond the current

 ‘lifetime homes’ requirement.
 The design allows the building to adapt with independent living clusters of 1 and 2 bedroom units converting into care accommodation if required.
 This will allow the building to evolve catering for changing demographics within the resident population.